 Again, it’s shit.

-This is my manifesto; a warning to everyone who uses the web.
+This a warning to everyone who uses the web.
 It’s fucked and it’s not gonna change.

-Content warning: If you hadn’t noticed already, this manifesto is not suitable for work as it contains curse words throughout.
+Content warning: If you hadn’t noticed already, this page is not suitable for work as it contains curse words throughout.

 What was Web 1.0?